bos/stanford-cs240h/notes/l1/basics.md

 * Unfortunately, `acc` can contain a chain of thunks `n` long<br>
     * `(((1 * n) * (n - 1)) * (n - 2) ...)` -- Laziness means only
       evaluated when needed
-    * GHC is smart enough not to build up thunks only when optimization enabled
+    * GHC is smart enough not to build up thunks, but only when optimizing

 * Can fix such problems using `$!` or `seq`